 Fall in love with your problem, not a solution. -Ash Maurya

+Years ago, I realized that I already built my bridge across the chasm of education and economy.
+I was convinced that I would attract the attention of global nonprofits and venture philanthropy funds.
 I applied to those organizations because I wanted to show them, “Here, look.
 I did it this way.
 I fixed the problem for myself like this.
-Perhaps you can enable me to share this process with the rest of the individuals who may be struggling as I was not so long ago.
+Perhaps you can enable me to share this process with the rest of the individuals who may be struggling as I was not so long ago.”

 I never heard from any of them.